logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/redshift.md

 1. Select "Redshift" as connector protocol.
 2. The name of the cluster.
 3. The database endpoint.
-Should be in the format of `[UUID].eu-west-1.redshift.amazonaws.com`.
+Should be in the format `[UUID].eu-west-1.redshift.amazonaws.com`.
 For example, if the endpoint info displayed in Redshift is `cluster-id.uuid.eu-north-1.redshift.amazonaws.com:5439/dev` the value to enter here is just `uuid.eu-north-1.redshift.amazonaws.com`
 4. The database name.
 5. The database port.
 6. The database username, here you have the possibility to let Hopsworks auto-create the username for you.
-8. Database Driver (optional): You can use the default JDBC Redshift Driver `com.amazon.redshift.jdbc42.Driver` included in Hopsworks or set a different driver (More on this later).
+7. Database Driver (optional): You can use the default JDBC Redshift Driver `com.amazon.redshift.jdbc42.Driver` included in Hopsworks or set a different driver (More on this later).
-9. Optionally provide the database group and table to point the connector to.
+8. Optionally provide the database group and table for the connector.
 A database group is the group created for the user if applicable.
 More information, at [redshift documentation](https://docs.aws.amazon.com/redshift/latest/dg/r_Groups.html)
 9. Set the appropriate authentication method.